Dual Magnetic and Electric Dipole Symmetry: Pseudo Angular Momentum in Parity Space and the Electric Land\'e $g$-Factor: Dual Ohanian Model: Dipole moment from Internal Polarisation

 Generalizing to an atomic state $\psi_\pm$, the total polarization may be expanded to the sum of the orbital (charge-displacement) part and the EDM (spin) part,

 Integrating over space gives the total permanent dipole moment

 Since no electron EDM has been observed, it either vanishes or the intrinsic value $d_{\rm int}$ lies below current experimental sensitivity.
-Throughout this work we set $d_{\rm int}\simeq 0$, so the polarisation obtained from (\ref{Poltot}) reduces to $\vec P(\vec r)\simeq \rho_{\rm charge}(\vec r)\,\vec r$.
-To calculate orbital EDMs (e.g., the linear Stark effect), we use the effective magnetic probability current density, eq.~(\ref{MCdens}), together with the polarisation equations (\ref{dPol1}) and (\ref{dPol2}).
-In the following we show that this relates to an \emph{effective} angular-momentum like degree of freedom (a pseudo-angular momentum) that emerges when a system has an internal two- or few-level structure organised by a hidden symmetry.
+Throughout this work we set $d_{\rm int}\simeq 0$, so that the polarization obtained from (\ref{Poltot}) reduces to $\vec P(\vec r)\simeq \rho_{\rm charge}(\vec r)\,\vec r$.
+To calculate orbital EDMs (e.g., the linear Stark effect), we use the effective magnetic probability current density, Eq.~(\ref{MCdens}), together with the polarization relations (\ref{dPol1}) and (\ref{dPol2}).
+Importantly, the induced orbital EDM is produced physically by parity mixing (charge displacement); the associated magnetic-current description is a topological field equivalence (a dual representation of the polarization texture), not an additional causal mechanism.
+We further show that this charge displacement can be organized in terms of an \emph{effective} angular-momentum like degree of freedom, a pseudo-angular momentum in parity space, that emerges when the system possesses an internal two- (or few-) level structure governed by a hidden symmetry.